 In Gibraltar, where the Company has a large share of the property and casualty market, high retention rates have been maintained on existing business.
-We continue to develop strong relationships with key brokers, expand in successful product lines such as Contractors All Risks, focus on client retention and growth, as well as explore opportunities for geographical distribution and product diversification.
+We continue to develop strong relationships with key brokers, expand in successful product lines such as Contractors All Risks, focus on client retention and growth.